-These days, Stress has become a common part of one’s life which is a bad sign for mankind.
+These days stress has become a common part of one’s life which is a bad sign for mankind.
 It is unavoidable and is described by physical and emotional strains that lead to feelings of anxiety and fretfulness.
 It can be very dangerous and can lead to mental illness if not taken care of!
-Fortunately, stress management is all about making some changes to your thoughts, emotions, and the way you deal with these daily lifestyle problems.
+Fortunately stress management is all about making some changes to your thoughts, emotions and the way you deal with daily lifestyle problems.
 Doesn’t sound that tough right?

 Here are the 10 practical ways for handling stress, to relieve the pressure and regain control over your mind:

 Feeling like you’re floundering day to day?
 It’s just the right time to identify your stress areas and work schedule.
-It may be a specific project at work, or an important exam, a bad meeting with your boss, or maybe a fight with your spouse!
-By pinpointing these reasons of stress in your life, you actually get one step closer to avoid stress situation by taking necessary actions to avoid those reasons.
+It may be a specific project at work or an important exam, a bad meeting with your boss or maybe a fight with your spouse!
+By pinpointing the reasons of stress in your life you actually get one step closer to avoid stressful situation by taking the necessary actions to avoid those reasons.

 - Don’t Over Burden Yourself!

 Let me ask you a question.
 Is it extremely necessary to do everything that is on your plate?
 Can you skip or say ‘no’ to a couple of things in order to have more time and energy?
 Yes right?

 Reducing your load of passable tasks can greatly reduce your stress.
 Just review your tasks and activities on a daily and weekly basis to see what you can take out of your schedule to have that extra time and energy in your professional or private life.

 It’s so easy to manage stress when your life is filled with activities that you love to do.
 Even if your job is the hub of it you can find a couple of hobbies that will make your day free from stress.
 Think about your passion, experiment with different types of activities to find something that interests you the most.

 Example: I love to play the ‘mouth organ’ therefore I often play it for five to ten minutes when I am feeling stressful.